 Change the Style of a Sparkline

-By default any Sparkline you insert will use the default colour schemes, but let’s be honest, they can be a bit boring.
+All Sparklines use a default colour scheme, but let’s be honest, they can be a bit boring.
 To “jazz up” your Sparkline use the Style gallery to choose a different colour scheme or completely customise the Sparkline and/or Marker colours.

 - From the Sparkline Tools > Design tab, locate the Style group